 - 1. A detailed specification, including trade names where appropriate, of all the proposed external materials shall be submitted to and approved in writing by the Planning Authority before work is commenced on site; Note: samples of the materials may be required. - 2.
 Before any part of the development is brought into use, the cycle parking as shown on the approved plans shall be completed and and available for use.

 Reasons:-

-- 1. In order to enable the planning authority to consider this/these matter/s in detail. - 2.
-In order to safeguard the interests of road safety.
+- 1. In order to safeguard the interests of road safety. - 2.
+In order to enable the planning authority to consider this/these matter/s in detail.

 Informatives

 It should be noted that: